att/netarbiter/sds/install-kubeadm/README.md

 ## Installation
 ### In master node:
-0. One-click install by:
+0. Install all in one by:
 ```
-./install-masternode-oneclick.sh
+./install-allinone-masternode.sh
 ```
 Otherwise, take the following steps.